mluenich/starter-academic/content/authors/admin/_index.md

 I am a Postdoc at Heinrich Heine University in Düsseldorf, Germany.

-My PhD focused on the German public'S perceptions and expectations concerning Big Data.
+My PhD focused on the German public's perceptions and expectations concerning Big Data.